crim-ca/weaver/README.rst

 The project was initially developed upon *OGC Testbed-14 – ESA Sponsored Threads – Exploitation Platform* findings and following improvements.
 It is also advanced with sponsorship of *U.S. Department of Energy* to support common API of the *Earth System Grid Federation* (`ESGF`_).
-The findings are reported on the `OGC Testbed-14 <ogc-tb14>`_ thread, and more explicitly in the `ADES & EMS Results and Best Practices Engineering Report <ogc-tb14-platform-er>`_.
+The findings are reported on the |ogc-tb14|_ thread, and more explicitly in the |ogc-tb14-platform-er|_.

-The project as been employed for `OGC Testbed-15 - ML Thread <ogc-tb15-ml>`_ to demonstrate the use of Machine Learning interactions with OGC web standards in the context of natural resources applications.
-The advancements are reported through the `OGC Testbed-15: Machine Learning Engineering Report <ogc-tb15-ml-er>`_.
+The project as been employed for |ogc-tb15-ml|_ to demonstrate the use of Machine Learning interactions withOGC web standards in the context of natural resources applications.
+The advancements are reported through the |ogc-tb15-ml-er|_.

-Developments are continued in `OGC Testbed-16 <ogc-tb16>`_ to improve methodologies in order to provide better interoperable geospatial data processing in the areas of Earth Observation Application Packages.
+Developments are continued in |ogc-tb16|_ to improve methodologies in order to provide better interoperable geospatial data processing in the areas of Earth Observation Application Packages.

 The project is furthermore developed through the *Data Analytics for Canadian Climate Services* (`DACCS`_) initiative.